-So we have man in a fallen state no longer in face-to-face communion with God.
+So, we have man and woman in a fallen state, no longer in face-to-face communion with God.
 He owed a debt of life he could not pay, but God did not forsake man and woman.
 Even at the fall of Adam and Eve, God gave a promise to Eve that her seed would bruise the serpent’s (Satan’s) head, Genesis 3:15.
-This was a promise of a savior, someone who would battle Satan for mankind and bruise his head and defeat Satan in his effort to enslave God’s creation man and woman.
+This was a promise of a savior, someone who would battle Satan for humanity and bruise his head and defeat Satan in his effort to enslave God’s creation man and woman.
 The implication is that woman would have a virgin birth because the male supplies the seed in childbearing.
 Isaiah later predicted,” Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.”
 Isaiah 7:14.
-Immanuel means “God with us”.
+Immanuel means “God with us.”

 Prophecies Fulfilled by Jesus: Outline: Click Here

 (Prophecies Concerning Jesus, “Prophecies Fulfilled by Jesus”) ®